 - (d) Electrified fences or barriers.
 Electrified fences or barriers conforming to the following requirements shall be permitted: - (2) Electrified fences or barriers shall be limited to outdoor storage areas only in zoning designations: Commercial (C-2 and C-3), Light Industrial District (L), General Industrial District (I-1) and Heavy Industrial District (I-2).
-Unless specifically designated in this subsection, electrified fences or barriers shall not be permitted in any zoning district. - (8) Electrified fences or barriers shall not be installed within five feet of a sidewalk or public right-of-way nor shall they be installed within one hundred fifty (150) feet [300 feet] of a property line for a residence, or from a public, private, or parochial school [7] or day care facility[7, church or parkland]. - A permit holder's decision to appeal acts to modify the provisions of Section 10-14(b), Limitations of authority contained in this chapter and does not require acquiescence of the Building Official to appeal his decision.
+Unless specifically designated in this subsection, electrified fences or barriers shall not be permitted in any zoning district. - (8) Electrified fences or barriers shall not be installed within five feet of a sidewalk or public right-of-way.
+They shall also not be installed within one hundred fifty (150) feet [nor shall they be installed within 300 feet] of a property line for a residence, or from a public, private, or parochial school [7] or day care facility [7, church or parkland] unless the exterior perimeter non-electrified fence is covered with a solid "see-through" covering (e.g., solid mesh, slats, etc.) to further prevent contact with the electrified fence and meets the City's traffic clear vision requirements for intended site.

+(12)A permit holder's decision to appeal acts to modify the provisions of Section 10-14(b), Limitations of authority contained in this chapter and does not require acquiescence of the Building Official to appeal his decision.
 Procedures outlined in Section 10-14 of this chapter shall be followed unless specifically modified herein.
 The Building Official shall be authorized to revoke a permit upon the recommendation of the Chief of Police or designee, itself based on and supported by evidence of violation of this Ordinance.
 The Building Official or designee must send a notice of revocation to the last known address of the permit holder with such notice detailing a time of no more than 10 working days to appeal the Building Official's decision.
 Notice of appeal must be sent as soon as practical, but no later than 10 working days past the revocation.
 The Building Official's decision shall be final upon the expiration of the 10 working day period.
 A filed appeal shall suspend the Building Official's action to revoke the permit.
 A permit holder shall be entitled to a hearing before the next reasonably available meeting of the Building-related and Fire Codes Appeals and Advisory Board and it shall either affirm or deny the Building Official's decision.
 The board's decision shall be based on the same evidence reviewed by the Building Official and any subsequent information produced.
-[In order to overturn the Building Official's decision, a motion shall be brought in the form of denying the Building Official's decision and require a concurring vote of eight appointed board members.]
+[In order to overturn the Building Official's decision, a motion shall be brought in the form of denving the Building Official's decision and require a concurring vote of eight appointed board members.]

-SECTION XX.
+SECTION 25.
 Chapter 10, section 10-54, Fee schedule, is amended provide links to section 10-39 for various fees and to remove the Appeal to City Council fee as follows:

 Electrical inspection permit fee (basic fee).
-See section 10-39 for new residential construction electrical inspection fee. \$50.00 Temporary meter loop (TML).
-See section 10-39 for new temporary meter loop fee. \$2.15

-Temporary on permanent sets (TOPS).
+See section 10-39 for new residential construction \$50.00 electrical inspection fee.
+Temporary meter loop (TML).
+See section 10-39 for new temporary meter loop fee. \$2.15 Temporary on permanent sets (TOPS).
 See section 10-39 for temporary on permanent sets fee. \$2.15 [Appeal to City Council] [\$155.00]